generalman025/amplify_chatapplication/README.md

 2. Create an empty folder and execute command `amplify init --app https://github.com/generalman025/amplify_chatapplication.git`

 #### Concern
     1. You may get an error during installation because of CDK resource provisioning, but it still works.
-(Investigating)
     2. Please be aware of bucket name conflict.
     3. After installation, you should config your origins in `amplify/backend/function/amplifychatapplistusers/parameters.json`(comma separated) and publish the application again via command `amplify publish`.